Renting a Nelson Alexander Property

 Maintenance and Repairs

-Change of Tenant
+Change of Renter

 Ending the Tenancy

-If you want to vacate the property at the end of the Tenancy Agreement you must give written notice twenty eight (28) days beforehand.
+To end the tenancy, either party must provide notice to the other party.
+If you intend to vacate the property at the end of the Tenancy Agreement, please provide written notice at least twenty-eight (28) days in advance.